sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Known_Issues/README.md

   - Sailfish IDE might show a kit called “Desktop”.
 It cannot be used to create Sailfish OS applications and you should not select it when configuring Sailfish OS projects.
   - When launching applications from the toolbar or using ctrl+R, it is possible to launch multiple instances of an application which need terminating from the Home screen.
   - SDK cannot be installed to a path with whitespace.
 Projects cannot be created to paths with whitespace.
-  - Some Windows 8 setups do not have HOME, which is needed by MerSDK.
   - In OS X /tmp directory cannot be used as alternate source directory.
   - The following warnings are produced for build targets older than 3.3.0.x: Could not resolve the prototype "SilicaItem" of "PageHeader".
 (M301)